amandabacon/Stickney_Inventory/README.md

 Would like to:

--be able to edit on HTML page, and these edits appear in db
+-be able to edit on HTML page, and these edits update the db

--login using Bton credentials
+-login using Bton credentials to Bennington.works or observatory.bennington.edu

 -liken empty strings to null values to return an error to user

 -prevent repetition in database

+-need error page for item not being inserted in db

+-empty display = no info available (in all and searches)

+-count of all items in db--in so.py

 -download csv (HTML button)